ARcKP98/JSP2/README.md

 ## Features
 ### General Features
 The website is made up of 4 sections.
 Each section has the following features:
-A Favicon that appears on the browser tab.
+A Favicon logo that appears on the browser tab.
 ![Favicon](/readme-images/favicon-view.png)
 <br>